ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.4/DataService/026-dataservice-measurementsandvalues.md

 {% endcapture %}
 {% include detailTab.html %}

+>{{ site.headers['knownLimitation'] }} Attributes only
+Search conditions can be applied to attributes only, not to paths or names.
+For this you would need a respective attribute.

 <h3 id="{{page.sections['dataservice']['secs']['measurementsAndValues'].anchor}}-objectStructure">Object Structure</h3>

 Measurements do always belong to a single inspection plan part.
 Depending on the purpose, the measured values are included within a measurement or not.
 Each measurement has the following properties: